mity/md4c/README.md

   to define the macro both when building MD4C as well as when including `md4c.h`.

-  Also note this is only supported in the parser (`md4c.h` and `md4c.c`).
+  Also note this is only supported in the parser (`md4c.[hc]`).
 The HTML renderer does not support this and you will have to write your own custom renderer to use this feature.

 * If preprocessor macro `MD4C_USE_ASCII` is defined, MD4C assumes nothing but an ASCII input.